Franz Xaver Wolfgang Mozart

 Franz Xaver Wolfgang Mozart (26 July 1791 – 29 July 1844), also known as Wolfgang Amadeus Mozart Jr., was the youngest child of six born to composer Wolfgang Amadeus Mozart and his wife Constanze and the younger of his parents' two surviving children.
 He was a composer, pianist, conductor, and teacher of the late classical period whose musical style was of an early Romanticism, heavily influenced by his father's mature style.
-He knew Franz Schubert and Robert Schumann, both of whom held him in high esteem.

 Biography

 Franz Xaver Wolfgang Mozart was born in Vienna, four months and ten days before his father's death.
 Although he was baptized Franz Xaver Mozart, he was always called Wolfgang by his family.
-He received excellent musical instruction from Antonio Salieri and Johann Nepomuk Hummel, and studied composition with Johann Georg Albrechtsberger and Sigismund von Neukomm.
+Under the supervision and support of close family friend Joseph Haydn, he received excellent musical instruction from Antonio Salieri and Johann Nepomuk Hummel, and studied composition with Johann Georg Albrechtsberger and Sigismund von Neukomm.
 He learned to play both the piano and violin.
 Like his father, he started to compose at an early age.
 "In April 1805, the thirteen-year-old Wolfgang Mozart made his debut in Vienna in a concert in the Theater an der Wien."